BRIXTOL/bootstrap/readme.md

 ### Why?

-We here at [Brixtol](https://github.com/brixtol) leverage the bootstrap grid system and its utiltities in various public facing web applications with custom naming convention for classes.
-We found it extrenous having to constantly overwrite defaults and wanted a single point of control which we can depend upon.
+We here at [Brixtol](https://github.com/brixtol) leverage the bootstrap grid system and its utilities in various public facing web applications with custom naming convention for classes.
+We found it extraneous having to constantly overwrite defaults and wanted a single point of control which we can depend upon.

 ## Install